module-federation/aegis-host/README.md

 ## Persistence

-The framework automatically persists domain models as JSON documents using the default adapter configured for the server.
+The framework automatically persists domain models as JSON documents either using the default adapter configured for the server or an adapter specifically configured for the model in the _ModelSpec_.
 In-memory, filesystem, and MongoDB adapters are provided.
 Adapters can be extended and individualized per model.
 Additionally, de/serialization can be customized.
 Finally, every write operation generates an event that can be forwarded to an external event or data sink.

 A common datasource factory manages adapters and provides access to each service’s individual datasource.
 The factory supports federated schemas (think GraphQL) through relations defined between datasources in the _ModelSpec_.
 With local caching, not only are data federated, **but so are related domain models**.